tanin47/lilit-lang/README.md

 ### Statically typed

-We believe that a statically typed language, as codebase grows bigger, is exponentially more maintainable than a dynamically-typed language.
+A statically typed language, as codebase grows bigger, is exponentially more maintainable than a dynamically-typed language.
 I've experienced this pain first hand when working on a large Python codebase at Google.

 ### Beautifully terse